Red Funnel: Fleet history

 Red Falcon, Red Osprey and Red Eagle were built by Ferguson Shipbuilders of Port Glasgow, and entered service between 1994 and 1996.
-Between 2003 and 2005 the ferries were refitted and extended both in length and height by Remontowa S.A. in Gdańsk, Poland.
+Between 2003 and 2005 the ferries were refitted and extended both in length and height by Remontowa in Gdańsk, Poland.
 This was following a corporate decision driven by Tom Docherty to maximise summer operating capacity taking the previous capacity from around 100 CEUs to 213 CEU.

 Red Eagle, Red Funnel's flagship, in 2018, bearing the new upper deck lounges added during refurbishment.

 During 2014 Red Falcon underwent a £2.2 million refurbishment, which saw the interior and facilities replaced with a bright and new modern look.
 Due to success and increase of passengers on their services during 2014, it was confirmed that Red Osprey would also receive a £2.2 million refurbishment.
 Like her sister ship, the Red Osprey was refitted and relaunched almost exactly a year later.
 After a delay of three years, the Red Eagle was refitted at the end of 2017.

-In 2016, Red Funnel took delivery of a new 40-metre high-speed catamaran constructed in East Cowes by Shemara Refit LLP.
+In 2016, Red Funnel took delivery of a new 40-metre high-speed catamaran constructed in East Cowes by Wight Shipyard.
 Named by the Princess Royal on 4 July 2016, Red Jet 6 entered service later in the summer.
 Red Jet 7 was built by Wight Shipyard in East Cowes.
 Red Jet 7 was lowered into the River Medina at East Cowes on 6 June 2018, and was christened during a launching ceremony on 24 July 2018.